Anitha-karunakaran/EnvironmentServices/README.md

   * DELETE - Deletes a service

 ##Setting up Local environment
+Run the setup.bat on Windows or setup.sh on Linux

 Point the DATABASE_URL environment variable to the local database In Linux: